heyx3/Manbil/README.txt

 Manbil
 ======

-NOTE: I can't get this file to format correctly in Markdown for some reason, so you'll have to view the raw file to get the correct tabbing
+NOTE: I can't get this file to format correctly in Markdown for some reason, so I had to remove the markdown formatting.

 My 3D engine in C++/OpenGL.
 Uses some libraries here and there -- tinyXML for serialization, SFML for window management and loading textures, and FreeType for font rendering.

 Everything else is done by me.

-An overview of the different systems by folder follows.
-NOTE: use the filter layout in Visual Studio; the actual folder hierarchy is a little messy and still needs to be cleaned up (a lot of older files are sitting in the root of the solution folder).
+An overview of the different systems by folder.
+NOTE: this layout uses the filters in Visual Studio; the actual folder hierarchy is a little messy and still needs to be cleaned up (a lot of older files are sitting in the root of the solution folder).

 *"Events": support for timers and timer management.
 "EventManager.h" is not used yet and is still WIP.